SovereignCloudStack/standards/Standards/scs-0005-v2-project-governance.md

 Among the elected Project Board a spokesperson is nominated.
 The spokesperson is elected by a simple majority vote among the members of the project board.
 The spokesperson is elected for the whole term.

+## Version history

+- Version 1 existed without major changes since 16.01.2025
+- Version 2 extends the detail of the _SCS Project Board_ election by:
+  - adding a section to avoid conflict of interest and ensure organizational diversity
+  - adding a section to define the election mechanism if members of the board resign
+  - specifying how to proceed when four or fewer candidates are nominated for the elections